Figuring Out Gas & Galaxies in Enzo (FOGGIE). XV. Examining the Spatial and Kinematic Relationship between Circumgalactic Mg II and O VI: Simulations and Methods

 \subsection{The FOGGIE Simulations}

 We use the FOGGIE simulations, first introduced in \citet{peeples_figuring_2019}.
 For these simulations, an initial, cosmological simulation of size $100~h^{-1}~\rm{comoving}~\rm{Mpc}$ was generated at low resolution using ENZO --- a hydrodynamical adaptive mesh refinement code \citep{bryan_enzo_2014, brummel-smith_enzo_2019}.
 These initial simulations were generated using a flat $\mathrm{\Lambda CDM}$ model of the universe with $1 - \Omega_\Lambda = \Omega_m = 0.285$, $\Omega_{\mathrm{baryon}} = 0.00461$, and $h = 0.695$.
-From this, six halos were identified (Tempest, Squall, Maelstrom, Blizzard, Hurricane, and Cyclone) with \citet{simons_figuring_2020} being the first paper to discuss the properties of these six halos.
+From this, six halos were identified (Tempest, Squall, Maelstrom, Blizzard, Hurricane, and Cyclone) with \citet{simons_figuring_2020} being the first paper to discuss the properties of all six halos.
+Table \ref{tab:galaxyparams} summarizes the z=0 virial mass for each halo, as well as the virial radius at all redshifts relevant to this paper.
 Additional details about these FOGGIE halos can be found in \citet{simons_figuring_2020} and \cite{wright_figuring_2024}.